 At the risk of repeating ourselves, we’ll say it again – in cricket, history is a great guide for betting.

-Man of the match awards will go the way of stats – most runs and most wickets.
-Australia does not have an all-rounder who is capable of doing both, but England does.
-Keep a close eye on Ben Stokes – the English all-rounder is capable of changing the game with bat and ball and could be value in this market.
+Man of the Match awards will go the way of stats – most runs and most wickets.
+Australia do not have an all-rounder who is capable of doing both, but England do.
+Ben Stokes is capable of changing the game with bat and ball, so he could be excellent value in this market.

-For man of the series betting, it’s all about consistent performances across the five matches.
+For Man of the Series betting, it’s all about consistent performances across the five matches.
 Who can be the match-winner?
 Who will dominate with the bat?
 In this market, look for the front line players – those with the chance to bowl the most overs and spend the most time in the middle.
-Our tip is Australian captain Steve Smith – a mountain of runs will get the job done at the price of +550 at WilliamHill.
+Joe Root, Steve Smith, James Anderson, Mitchell Starc – those are the blokes you want to back.

 Ashes betting promotions

 Leading UK bookmakers run a variety of bonus offers, match specials and betting promos whenever the Ashes is on.
 Check out the latest market news and Ashes bookie deals below.

 Ashes odds & free tips for Australia vs. England 1st Test